WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/assignment_2/readme.md

 ## Inference
 To perform inference, Non-Maximal Suppression (NMS) is applied on the predictions.
 Some inference results are provided in Fig. 5, where the classification threshold is set to 0.50 and the IoU threshold is set to 0.15.

-### Inference Results
-As Fig. 5 shows, the model is unable to detect objects which are too close as well as has some missed detections.

 Detection Results 1 | Detection Results 2
 :------------------:|:---------------: